Springboard Launches Help for Struggling Borrowers Facing Reset on Home Equity Lines of Credit

 HELOCHelp.org is accessible 24/7, and is available nationwide.
 It is the only web portal designed specifically for homeowners with a resetting HELOC.
 Borrowers can logon to the website to schedule a priority HELOC counseling appointment with Springboard’s certified housing counselors, who will work one-on-one with the borrower to develop a customized action plan.
 Borrowers may also receive assistance applying for any mortgage relief options for which they qualify.
 Provided as a free service, Springboard will collect and submit all the required documents for mortgage relief programs.

-“Springboard has helped more than 2.5 million consumers in its 40 year history,” said Horvath.
+“Springboard has helped more than 5.2 million consumers in its more than 40 year history,” said Horvath.
 “HELOCHelp.org is a further extension of the services that we are able to provide to the community.”